internet-of-plants/iop/README.md

 # Build

-You can just deploy the code to the nodemcu using platform-io.
+You can just deploy the code to the nodemcu using PlatformIO.
+Choose `env:release` to deploy to production.
+After the first deploy you can use the update server.

-But be aware, while `esp8266/Arduino` is at version `2.7.4` our code will crash because of a bug in this version.
+Be aware, while `esp8266/Arduino` is at version `2.7.4` our code will crash because of a bug in this version.
 So you will have to apply a patch to the local `PlatformIO` `esp8266/Arduino` code.
 Change `Arduino/cores/esp8266/WString.h` for [WString.h](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/WString.h) and `Arduino/cores/esp8266/WString.cpp` for [WString.cpp](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/WString.cpp)

-We are sorry for this inconvenience, but until upstream updates it's what we can do.
+We are sorry for this inconvenience, but until upstream updates it's the best approach.

 # TODO